code4policy/modules/finalproject/brainstorm.md

 ### Examples

 Here are some examples of projects from previous years.
-I expect that the projects from this year will be a little more polished since you will have much more time than students in previous years did due to the structure of the course.
+I expect that the projects from this year will be a little more polished since you will have much more time than students in the first year of the course did due to changes in the structure of the course.
 I will also be asking you to think a little harder about telling a coherent narrative with a visualization that makes sense for your particular dataset.
 Still, looking at previous projects might give you some ideas for your own.

 **2017 examples**